wlschnee/flatiron-notes/flatiron_presents_notes/02_where_do_i_put_my_code.md

 ###Where does my code go?
+  * Appropriate logic for contorller:
+      * session/authorization handling
+      * parameter management: calling the correct model based on what params are passed in
+      * rendering & redirecting

-####What's the problem with putting logic in the controller?
+#####What's the problem with putting logic in the controller?

-####What's the problem with putting logic in the view?
+#####What's the problem with putting logic in the view?
 ---

 ###Common misconceptions & questions
-  -Model is all about ActiveRecord
+  * Model is all about ActiveRecord
-  -Controller logic vs. model logic
+  * Iteration in view
+  * Conditionals in controller
-  -Role of helpers
+  * Role of helpers
-  -What goes in the /lib directory?
+  * Lib directory